Research Achievements

 6. Presentations in Academic Societies

-"Hans Jonas on the Concept of God after Auschwitz", Japanese Society for Existential Thought, at Doshisha University, Oct.
+"Hans Jonas on the concept of God after Auschwitz", Japanese Society for Existential Thought, at Doshisha University in Kyoto, Oct.
 3. 2010

-"A dialogue with Hans Jonas: Gnosis, life, future ethics, and God", Nagoya Society for Philosophy, at Nanzan University, Jan.
+"A dialogue with Hans Jonas: Gnosis, life, future ethics, and God", Nagoya Society for Philosophy, at Nanzan University in Nagoya, Jan.
 9. 2010

-Workshop "Thinking a possibility of 'Philosophy of life'", the 1st Conference of Japanese Association for the Contemporary and Applied Philosophy, at Kyoto University, Apr.
+Workshop "Thinking a possibility of 'Philosophy of life'", the 1st Conference of Japanese Association for the Contemporary and Applied Philosophy, at Kyoto University in Kyoto, Apr.
 26, 2009 (with MORIOKA, Masahiro)

-"Ethical meaning of the situation around 'work, profession, and labor'", the 59th Symposium of the Japanese Society for Ethics: Work, profession, and labor, at Tsukuba University, Oct.
+"Ethical meaning of the situation around 'work, profession, and labor'", the 59th Symposium of the Japanese Society for Ethics: Work, profession, and labor, at Tsukuba University in Tsukuba, Oct.
 5, 2008

-"Ethic, ethics, and what is ethical", the 56th Symposium of the Japanese Society for Ethics: Reality of ethics, at Okayama University, Oct.
+"Ethic, ethics, and what is ethical", the 56th Symposium of the Japanese Society for Ethics: Reality of ethics, at Okayama University in Okayama, Oct.
 9. 2005

 "The problems raised by ethic of care and their significance", Symposium: The Whereabout of Legal Subjects, the Japanese Association of Sociology of Law, at Senshu University, May 15.
 2005

-"A dialogue with professor Augustin Berque: from the standpoint of ethics (including environmental ethics)", International Symposium: Modernity in milieux and technique, at Kansai University, Oct.
+"A dialogue with professor Augustin Berque: from the standpoint of ethics (including environmental ethics)", International Symposium: Modernity in milieux and technique, at Kansai University, in Suita, Oct.
 31, 2004, (in Japanese and English)

-"In what sense should mankind continue to be?", the 57th Symposium of Kansai Philosophical Association: Is human being special?, at Ritsumeikan University, Oct.
+"In what sense should mankind continue to be?", the 57th Symposium of Kansai Philosophical Association: Is human being special?, at Ritsumeikan University in Kyoto, Oct.
 24, 2004

-"The accountability of ethics: bioethics as a clue", the 50th Symposium of Japanese Society for Ethics: the 20th Century : Quesitons to Ethics, at Osaka University, Oct.
+"The accountability of ethics: bioethics as a clue", the 50th Symposium of Japanese Society for Ethics: the 20th Century : Quesitons to Ethics, at Osaka University in Osaka, Oct.
 17, 1999

-"Nature, environment, and human being", the 51st Symposium of Kansai Philosophical Association: Nature as Environment, at Osaka University, Oct.
+"Nature, environment, and human being", the 51st Symposium of Kansai Philosophical Association: Nature as Environment, at Osaka University in Osaka, Oct.
 11, 1998

-"Norms functioning in the hidden manner", the 40th Symposium of Japanese Society for Ethics: Foundation of Norms, at Kyoto University, Oct.
+"Norms functioning in the hidden manner", the 40th Symposium of Japanese Society for Ethics: Foundation of Norms, at Kyoto University in Kyoto, Oct.
 21, 1989

-"Husserl on Habit", the 39th Congress of Kansai Philosophical Association, at Nagoya University, Oct.
+"Husserl on habit", the 39th Congress of Kansai Philosophical Association, at Nagoya University in Nagoya, Oct.
 10, 1986

 7. Dictionary